Pyotr Albedinsky: Personal life

 Descended from the nobility of Smolensk province, Pyotr Pavlovich Albedinsky was born in Moscow on 4 September 1826 and died in Warsaw on May 19, 1883.
 His father was the illegitimate son of the chief chamberlain, Peter Romanovich Albedil.

-Lacking any higher military education or special advantages, Albedinsky advanced his military career mostly through good looks and great connections at the Czar's court.
-Having excellently assimilated the requirements of military service in peacetime, possessing simple common sense and a humane heart, he showed great solicitude for the troops and enjoyed great popularity among them.
-He took special care concerning the education and combat training of troops and was the frequent head of various committees and sessions which developed many special instructions and regulations.
+Lacking any higher military education or special advantages, Albedinsky advanced his military career mostly through connections at the Czar's court.
+Having assimilated the requirements of military service in peacetime, possessing common sense and a humane heart, he showed solicitude for the troops and enjoyed popularity among them.
+He took care concerning the education and combat training of troops and was the head of various committees and sessions which developed many instructions and regulations.

 Albedinsky married Alexandra Sergeyevna (née Princess Dolgorukova).
 They had three children: Maria, Olga, and Alexander.
 Maurice Palaeologus believes that the marriage was arranged by Czar Alexander II.
 In addition, Albedinsky had an illegitimate son (by Countess Rostopchina) Hippolytus (1845 – after 1917, Vice Governor of Minsk, Chamberlain).